ChristianaWu/shopify-image-repo/README.md

 If you are a potential seller you can signup by going to the home page and signing up a new seller account.

 # Futrue Development
 If I were to continue with this project and add more features, I would add a way for sellers to upload their images.
+This would be a straightforward implementation that would POST an image and the data to he server.
+This would allow us o shave the image into the images folder and update the information in the table.
+Then another HTML form and a new form implement into the form.py.

-I would also add more test cases to improve my application to make sure there would be no bugs, but as time permitted, I wanted to demonstrate my knowledge of unit testing.
+Another feature would be to allow customer to create accounts.
+This would limit the number of time a customer had to input their information, and their information would be save to shorten the process of purchasing a image.